chinchalinchin/elara/notes/palindromes.rst

     inv(inv(α)) ∈ L

-Therefore, by the definition of invertibility,
+By the definition of invertibility,

     inv(α) ∈ I

-Meaning *inv(α)* is also an invertible word.
+Therefore, *inv(α)* is also an invertible word.

 **Theorem 1.3.3** R ⊂ I